Web Analytics

 Congratulations on your college graduation!

-You might have heard amazing commencement speeches with advice on your role in changing the world; on thinking globally but acting locally; on finding your bliss and living your dreams.
+You may have heard amazing commencement speeches with advice on your role in changing the world; on thinking globally but acting locally; on finding your bliss and living your dreams.

 That is all good and inspirational advice.
 You should follow your dreams.